This article is produced with scandiweb's eCommerce expertise

 • Content team to evaluate how users are consuming the content that they provide, which content is the most efficient, and which content needs to be optimized

-• Product team to evaluate product trends, including the most viewed and added to cart products, product categories, brands, etc
+• Product team to evaluate product trends, including the most viewed and added-to-cart products, product categories, brands, etc

 • Development team to find potential functionality bugs on certain browsers, devices, screen resolutions, and monitor errors (404s, error messages).